|Portuguese Palissy majolica ware by Manuel Cipriano Gomes Mafra 1853|

 Sir Francis was half uncle to Charles Darwin, however, the age difference was only 23 years.
 It is always said in the family that the jar had belonged to Charles Darwin, and it is true that Charles Darwin had a large oil painting of Sir Francis hanging in his dining room at Down House, Kent, it hangs there to this day.
-However, that is a questionable assumption, and I am of the opinion that it is most likely that the tobacco jar had belonged to Francis Darwin, who was Francis Darwin Huish’s grandfather.
+However, that is a questionable assumption, and I am of the opinion that it is most likely that the tobacco jar had belonged to Sir Francis Sacheverel Darwin, grandfather to Francis Darwin Huish, husband to my grandmothers childless aunt.

 |Francis Darwin Huish's grandfather - Sir Francis Sacheverel Darwin via Wikipedia|